-Barbers Pole (Haemonchus contortus) is a potentially harmful roundworm, blood sucking parasite that thrives in moist humid conditions.
-Anemia is the basic feature of infection due to blood loss.
+Barber’s pole (Haemonchus contortus) is a potentially harmful roundworm, blood sucking parasite that thrives in moist humid conditions.
+An alpaca will present with Anaemia due to blood loss.

-Barbers Pole can be a serious problem with alpacas, often causing death.
+Barber’s Pole can be a serious problem with alpacas, often causing death.
 Oral and injectable products only are recommended.
 Pour-on drenches have not yet been successfully designed for use on alpaca.
-Avoid any products containing levamisole (“clear drenches” due to a narrow safety margin.)

 - Head shaking or tremoring